-The use of a weight limit, in combination with other criteria, seems to be appropriate to demarcate postal services from transport and logistics.
+ERGP suggests to further analyse if the use of a weight limit, in combination with other criteria, could be appropriate to demarcate postal services from transport and logistics.
 The exact weight limit should be further analysed considering its pros and cons, but it should be unique in order to guarantee consistency with the European texts of legislation.
-Such weight limit should however not bound the flexibility of using other limits in national definitions for the universal service.
+Such weight limit should however not limit the flexibility of using other limits in national definitions for the universal service.